GLOBAL MARKETS-Asia stocks mixed, dollar struggles to rally

 * Gold reaches new peak, eyeing $2,000 level

-SYDNEY, Aug 3 (Reuters) - Asian share markets turned mixed on Monday as U.S. lawmakers struggled to hammer out a new stimulus plan amid a global surge of new coronavirus cases, though a squeeze on crowded short positions left the dollar clinging to a tentative bounce.
+SYDNEY/HONG KONG, Aug 3 (Reuters) - Asian share markets were mixed on Monday as U.S. lawmakers struggled to hammer out a new stimulus plan amid a global surge of new coronavirus cases, though a squeeze on crowded short positions left the dollar clinging to a tentative bounce.

 Sentiment was helped by a survey showing China's factory activity expanded at the fastest pace in nearly a decade in July, with the Caixin/Markit PMI at 52.8.